chobbledotcom/vegan-prestwich/place/all-the-shapes.md

 - "Fri: 9am - 12am"
 - "Sat: 9am - 12am"
 ---

+[March 2023:](https://www.instagram.com/p/Cp5DUX8N0-q) "Brownies and burritos today at All The Shapes <3"

 [October 2022:](https://www.instagram.com/p/CkQaacnNeUz) "Couldn’t choose between The Other Breakfast and Eddie’s Burrito at @alltheshapesmcr so we didn’t!
 Both delicious, we can attest 😋"